jeremymoskowitz/windows-itpro-docs/windows/client-management/mdm/enroll-a-windows-10-device-automatically-using-group-policy.md

 When the auto-enrollment Group Policy is enabled, a task is created in the background that initiates the MDM enrollment.
 The task will use the existing MDM service configuration from the Azure  Active Directory information of the user.
 If multi-factor authentication is required, the user will get a prompt to complete the authentication.
 Once the enrollment is configured, the user can check the status in the Settings page.

-In Windows 10, version 1709, when the same policy is configured in GP and MDM, the GP policy wins (GP policy is take precedence over MDM).
+In Windows 10, version 1709, when the same policy is configured in GP and MDM, the GP policy wins (GP policy will take precedence over MDM when a conflict occurs, otherwise settings are simply combined.).
 In the future release of Windows 10, we are considering a feature that allows the admin to control which policy takes precedence.

 For this policy to work, you must verify that the MDM service provider allows the GP triggered MDM enrollment for domain joined devices.